 Author’s Original Version

-The author’s original version is defined here as the un-refereed author version of an article that is considered by the author to be of sufficient quality to be submitted for formal peer review by a second party.
-The author accepts full responsibility for the article, which may have a version number or date stamp and the content and layout is set out by the author.
+The Author’s Original Version (AOV) is defined here as the un-refereed author version of an article completed before submission of the article to the journal.
+This is sometimes referred to as the “preprint” version.
+The author accepts full responsibility for the article, and the content and layout is set out by the author.

 This article has been accepted for publication in [Journal Title] Published by Oxford University Press.

-The accepted manuscript is defined here as the final draft author manuscript, as accepted for publication by a journal, including modifications based on referees’ suggestions, before it has undergone copyediting and proof correction.
+The accepted manuscript (AM) is the final draft author manuscript, as accepted for publication by a journal, including modifications based on referees’ suggestions, before it has undergone copyediting, typesetting and proof correction.
 This is sometimes referred to as the post-print version.

-When uploading an accepted manuscript to a repository, authors should include the following acknowledgment as well as a link to the version of record.
-This will guarantee that the version of record is readily available to those accessing the article from public repositories, and means that the article is more likely to be cited correctly.
+When uploading an accepted manuscript to a repository, authors should include the following acknowledgment as well as a link to the published version in the journal.
+This will connect the published version to the AM version in the repository and help ensure that the article is cited correctly.

-This is a pre-copyedited, author-produced PDF of an article accepted for publication in [insert journal title] following peer review.
-The version of record [insert complete citation information here] is available online at: xxxxxxx [insert URL that the author will receive upon publication here].
+This is a pre-copyedited, author-produced version of an article accepted for publication in [insert journal title] following peer review.
+The version of record [insert complete citation information here] is available online at: xxxxxxx [insert URL and DOI of the article on the OUP website].

 Version of Record

-The version of record is defined here as a fixed version of the journal article that has been made available by OUP by formally and exclusively declaring the article “published”.
-This includes any “early release” article that is formally identified as being published even before the compilation of a volume issue and assignment of associated metadata, as long as it is citable via some permanent identifier(s).
-This does not include any “early release” article that has not yet been “fixed” by processes that are still to be applied, such as copy-editing, proof corrections, layout, and typesetting.
+The Version of Record (VOR) is defined here as the final typeset and edited version of the journal article that has been made available by OUP by formally and exclusively declaring the article “published”.
+This includes any ‘advanced access’ article even before the compilation of a volume issue.